danilko/econceptstroage/README.md

 Environment Variable DATA_DIR must be present and point to a writable location in order to ensure application functions correctly

-Database information currently store in META-INF/Persistence.xml, will need to move into Spring configuration
+Database information currently store in main/resources/application.properties

 ===============